denironyx/docker-airflow-tutorial/README.md

 [![CI status](https://github.com/puckel/docker-airflow/workflows/CI/badge.svg?branch=master)](https://github.com/puckel/docker-airflow/actions?query=workflow%3ACI+branch%3Amaster+event%3Apush)
 [![Docker Build status](https://img.shields.io/docker/build/puckel/docker-airflow?style=plastic)](https://hub.docker.com/r/puckel/docker-airflow/tags?ordering=last_updated).

-I added some tweak to the repository considering the dependencies was upgraded.
-I spent sometime researching how to downgrade the dependencies using the Dockerfile.
-We wouldn't be pulling the container from docker hub.
-Instead, we will be building it from the repository.

 This repository contains **Dockerfile** of [docker-airflow](https://github.com/puckel/docker-airflow) by Puckel and [Airflow tutorial](https://github.com/tuanavu/airflow-tutorial) by Tuan Vu.
 Puck [automated build](https://registry.hub.docker.com/u/puckel/docker-airflow/).
 Puckel published to the public [Docker Hub Registry](https://registry.hub.docker.com/).

+I added some tweak to the repository considering the that there were some dependencies issues when I tried using the `pandas-gbq` function.
+I spent sometime researching how to downgrade the dependencies using the Dockerfile.
+But, I am glad I figured it out.

+We wouldn't be pulling the container from docker hub.
+Instead, we will be building it from this repository.

 ## Informations